Note: Answers to many questions could be found in Reference’s links; they include a lot of info not in the docs.

 I7 Reference Manual (unofficial); discussion of I7 Reference Manual

-Times, Turns, and Tenses: details on using past tense in conditionals and counting occurrences of actions
+Times, Turns, and Tenses: details on counting occurrences of actions and the past tense in conditionals

 - Chronological records